Coronavirus (COVID-19) Response

 Officials at Duke, along with health officials worldwide, are actively monitoring the local and global health status of the novel coronavirus that causes the COVID-19 disease.
 Duke has taken proactive steps to minimize health and safety risks to Duke students, faculty, staff and the larger community.

-In accordance with the University's response, the Law School is moving all teaching and learning to remote platforms for the remainder of the semester beginning Monday, March 16.
-Other actions announced by the Law School include:
+In accordance with the University's response, the Law School moved all teaching and learning to remote platforms for the remainder of the semester beginning March 16.
+Other actions affecting the Law School community include:

-- All Duke University events scheduled between now and May 7 have been canceled, postponed, or virtualized.
+- All events on Duke's campus scheduled between now and July 31 at the earliest are being canceled, postponed, or virtualized.

-- All non-essential University-funded travel has been suspended until further notice.
+- All non-essential University- and Law School-funded travel has been suspended until further notice.

 Further details on these actions can be found below and at these dedicated websites: